e22m4u/js-repository/README-en.md

       // in a discriminator property, which is formed based on
       // the relation name with a "Type" postfix, in this case,
       // the target model's name is stored in "referenceType",
-      // and the document's id is in "referenceId"
+      // and the document's identifier is in "referenceId"
       polymorphic: true,
     },
   },